wp-plugins/custom-comments-message/readme.txt

 Tags: comments, form, title, change
 Requires at least: 3.0
 Tested up to: 3.1.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Allows you to specify the title of the comments form of a post.
 You can do this per-post or set a global value.

 == Description ==

 The plugin allows you to change the title of the comments form of a post.
 On a fresh Wordpress install, the title of the comments form will be 'Leave a Reply.'
-This plugin allows you to set the comments form title per-post or set a global default value for all posts.
+This plugin allows you to set the comments form title per-post or set a global default value for all posts and pages.
 The creation of the plugin was fully tutorialized.
 Anyone interested can take a look at this <a href="http://plugintutorials.blogspot.com/p/wordpress-plugin-tutorial_27.html">Wordpress Plugin Tutorial</a>.
 The plugin is functional but I will not be able respond to inquiries or be updating the plugin on a regular basis.
 If you try this plugin don't forget to rate.

 == Installation ==